tinylib/msgp/README.md

 ### Status

-Very alpha.
-Here are the known limitations:
+Alpha.
+Here are the known limitations/restrictions:

  - All fields of a struct that are not Go built-ins are assumed to satisfy the `enc.MsgEncoder` and `enc.MsgDecoder` interfaces.
 This will only *actually* be the case if the declaration for that type is in a file touched by the code generator.
 The generator will output a warning if it can't resolve an identifier in the file, or if it ignores an exported field.
+The generated code will fail to compile if you encounter this issue, so it shouldn't catch you by surprise.
  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.
+This is by design.
  - Methods are only generated for `struct` definitions.
- - *Encoding/decoding of `interface{}` and doesn't work yet*.
- - Static arrays are not yet supported.

-There may be other problems.
-I want this code to be in beta by the go 1.4 release.
+Chances are that we will keep things this way.
+ - Encoding/decoding of `interface{}` can be flaky.
+It works fine for go builtins, but don't count on it working well for anything beyond that.
+ - Maps must have `string` keys.
+This is intentional (as it preserves JSON interop.)
+The generator will yell at you if you try to use something else.
+Although non-string map keys are not explicitly forbidden by the messagepack standard, many serializers impose this restriction.

+I have no idea whether or not this generator will work with your code.
+Luckily, if the output compiles, then there's a pretty good chance things are fine.
+(Plus, we generate tests for you.) *Please, please, please* file an issue if you think the generator is writing broken code.

 ### Performance

 As you might imagine, the generated code is quite a lot more performant than reflection-based serialization; generally you can expect a ~4x speed improvement and an order of magnitude fewer memory allocations when compared to other reflection-based messagepack serialization libraries.
+(Typically, the `EncodeTo` method does zero allocations. `DecodeFrom` can do as little as 1 allocation if the struct fields are already initialized.)
 YMMV.

 If you like benchmarks, we're the [second-fastest and lowest-memory-footprint round-trip serializer for Go in this test.](https://github.com/alecthomas/go_serialization_benchmarks)